Current coastal and estuary grants round

 Applications will initially be checked to confirm eligibility and completeness.

-The council must demonstrate that the actions:
+The council must demonstrate that the action:

 • will result in an overall reduction in the risk from coastal hazards in the short and/or medium term